Tommy Edman Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the first-ranked team ERA across all league pitching staffs (3.77).
+- The Brewers' 3.77 team ERA is No. 1 among all MLB pitching staffs.

+- Miley (9-4) is trying for his 10th win when he takes the mound for the Brewers in his 23rd start of the season.
+He's put together a 3.20 ERA in 115 1/3 innings pitched, with 77 strikeouts.

-- The righty last pitched on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing one earned run while giving up four hits.
+- In his last appearance on Thursday, the left-hander tossed six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- The 30-year-old has put up an ERA of 4.35, with 7.6 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .282 batting average against him.
+- The 36-year-old has amassed an ERA of 3.20, with 6 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.